poburka/scorekeeper/vignettes/scorekeeper-vignette.md

 allow for straightforward and reproducible implementation of scoring practices across studies, and offer a useful way to document and disseminate assessment scoring for publication.
-This package assumes some *very basic* r knowledge (i.e. how to start up r, load packages and data, assign variables, and use basic computations).
+This package assumes some *basic* r knowledge (i.e. how to start up r, load packages and data, assign variables, and use basic computations).
 Some functions require a minimum of thoughtful coding, and I try to make that process a bit less painful via this vignette.
 I recommend reading the [dplyr